broomhillcc/broomhillcc.github.io/content/news/oct24-police.md

 ### Crimes of Violence

-There were no crime reports raised for violence committed over September.
+There was 1 crime report raised for threatening and abusive behaviour committed over October.

 ### Crimes of Dishonesty

-There was no crime reports raised for dishonesty committed over September.
+There was 1 crime reports raised for dishonesty committed over October

 ### Crimes Against Property

-There were 1 crime against property reported this month.
+There were 4 crimes against property reported this month including 2 thefts from motor vehicles and a vandalism.

 ### Drugs Use and Abuse